-The commutation relations (\ref{medalg}) contain fourteen arbitrary pure imaginary parameters.
-Taking into account the Jacobi identities and the physical dimensions of operators involved in the commutation relations (\ref{medalg}), ten parameters must be excluded.
-Then the following algebra, which is a maximal deformation of the algebra (\ref{standart}) under the conditions 1-3, had been obtained \cite{khru12,khru11}:

-The commutation relations of the algebra (\ref{finalg}) depend on four dimensional parameters: $L$ with the dimension of length, $M$ with the dimension of mass, $H$ and $f$ with the dimension of action ( $M$ and $L$ take real values as well as pure imaginary ones, $c=1$ in the system of units being used).
+The commutation relations of the algebra (\ref{finalg}) depend on four dimensional parameters: $L$ with dimensions of length, $M$ with dimensions of mass, $H$ and $f$ with dimensions of action ( $M$ and $L$ take real values as well as pure imaginary ones, $c=1$ in the system of units being used).

-In the limiting case, when $M$, $L$, and $H$ become infinitely large, the commutation relations (\ref{finalg}) go over into the commutation relations of the canonical algebra (\ref{standart}) providing $f=\hbar $.
-A more complicated case is also possible, when $f$ is some function of the three parameters $L$, $M$, and $H$.
-The function $f(L,M,H)$ must tend to $\hbar $ for an agreement with the conventional commutation relations at $L\rightarrow \infty $, $M\rightarrow \infty $, and $H\rightarrow \infty $.
+In the limiting case, when $M$, $L$, and $H$ become infinitely large, the commutation relations (\ref{finalg}) turn into the commutation relations of the canonical algebra (\ref{standart}) providing $f=\hbar $.
+A more complicated case is also possible, when $f$ is some function of the parameters $L$, $M$, and $H$.
+This function $f(L,M,H)$ must tend to $\hbar$ for accordance with the conventional commutation relations at $L\rightarrow \infty $, $M\rightarrow \infty $, and $H\rightarrow \infty $.